rossencho/lyrics/README.md

 npm run build

-you need to setup src/config/defines.js files with the links to MusicMatch API with the corresponding API Key
+you need to setup src/config/defines.js files with the links to MusicMatch API with and corresponding API Key